Jordan-Lee-Entertainment/elixire/README.md

 - [ClamAV] for virus scanning uploads
 - [InfluxDB] for metrics (see [`docs/managing.md`](docs/managing.md) for more details).
-- A [Mailgun] API key for sending emails
+- A SMTP server for outgoing email.
+We use [Mailgun], but any SMTP server should work.
 - [Discord] webhooks for admin notifications

 [clamav]: https://www.clamav.net